mpenet/alia/docs/intro.md

 to do it yourself for every query you can extend the following protocol `qbits.alia.codec/PCodec`'s `encode` function.

-Here is an example that is provided for supporting joda-time, storing them as longs:
+Here is an example that is provided for supporting joda-time.

 ```clojure
 (ns qbits.alia.codec.joda-time